-For October LSAT takers, scores are expected out any day now (my money is on tomorrow).
-If you are loosely following our October LSAT Prep and Admissions Timeline, then you know it’s time to submit those applications soon.
+For many of you, it’s about time to submit your law school applications soon.
 We thought we’d pass along some pointers for getting your applications house in perfect order.

 Find One Or Two Verbally Gifted People To Review Your PS

 Finding good editors for your personal statement is tricky.
 You need someone who you know will take it seriously.
 That would normally mean that you should force a good friend to do it.
 However, that’s probably not the best idea.
 You need someone who you know isn’t afraid to give you harsh criticism if you deserve it.
 Ask parents and friends if they know any writers, journalists, lyric poets, etc. who might be able to give you an unbiased opinion.

 You might be thinking “what would some hack know about writing a law school personal statement?”
 Glad you asked.
 It’s my fervent belief that a personal statement should be good read for a person who has nothing to do with admissions and who doesn’t know you very well.
 If it’s engaging to them, a disinterested party, it’s much more likely to leave a good impression on a more interested party.